 The Owners Club is a completely independent organisation run for the benefit of the motorhome owners.
-They have numerous rallies during the year in various parts of the country and every third year there is a 'Works Rally' where owners have the opportunity to visit the factory.
+They have numerous rallies during the year in various parts of the country.
 Apart from the friendliness and companionship the Club generates it is also actively engaged in charity work for those less fortunate than ourselves.
-The address of the Secretary of the Owners Club can be obtained from Supercare (SML Ltd), Tel: 01482 875740 or from the Swift Group website.
+The address of the Secretary of the Owners Club can be obtained from the Swift Group website.

-SPARES AND AFTER SALES SUPERCARE
+SPARES AND AFTER SALES CUSTOMER CARE